Skip to Content

-But to backtrack a bit, I decided to finally write this post because several times a month, people ask me how long to & where they should keep their newly-purchased bars of chocolate or box of bonbons.
-I always recommend to them that they store it in the same place as they would store spices, although you shouldn’t actually store it with your spices (the chocolate could absorb that flavor over time).
+Several times a month, people ask me how long to & where they should keep their newly-purchased bars of chocolate or box of bonbons.
+I always recommend to them that they store it in the same place as they would store spices, although you shouldn't actually store it with your spices (the chocolate could absorb that flavor over time).

-Additionally, if you find yourself with old chocolate (or just stale chocolate), how do you know when it’s gotten too old?
+But if you find yourself with old chocolate (or just stale chocolate), how do you know when it's gotten too old?

 So in this article, you’ll learn the reasoning behind my cool & dry advice, as well as the reason why it doesn’t matter if you keep your Charleston Chews & 3 Musketeers in the freezer.
 Read on to find out why, plus when each type of chocolate expires and how to store chocolate so that it never goes bad.